zaius/docs/content/docs/web-interface/application-settings.md

 ### Admin

 This is a grouped section of settings.
-Here you can do the following:
+Here you can adjust the following
+settings:

 #### Public / private